Battle of Brandywine: Background

 In late August 1777, after a distressing 34-day journey from Sandy Hook on the coast of New Jersey, a Royal Navy fleet of more than 260 ships carrying some 17,000 British troops under the command of British General Sir William Howe landed at the head of the Elk River, on the northern end of the Chesapeake Bay near present-day Elkton, Maryland (then known as Head of Elk), approximately 40–50 miles (60–80 km) southwest of Philadelphia.
 Unloading the ships proved to be a logistical problem because the narrow river neck was shallow and muddy.

 General George Washington had placed the American forces, about 20,300-strong, between Head of Elk and Philadelphia.
 His forces were able to reconnoiter the British landing from Iron Hill near Newark, Delaware, about 9 miles (14 km) to the northeast.
 Because of the delay disembarking from the ships, Howe did not set up a typical camp but quickly moved forward with the troops.
-As a result, Washington was not able to accurately gauge the strength of the opposing forces.
+As a result, Washington was unfortunately inable to accurately gauge the strength of the opposing forces.

 After a skirmish at Cooch's Bridge south of Newark, the British troops moved north and Washington abandoned a defensive encampment along the Red Clay Creek near Newport, Delaware, to deploy against the British at Chadds Ford.
 This site was important as it was the most direct passage across the Brandywine River on the road from Baltimore to Philadelphia.
 On September 9, Washington positioned detachments to guard other fords above and below Chadds Ford, hoping to force the battle there.
 Washington employed General John Armstrong, commanding about 1,000 Pennsylvania militia, to cover Pyle's Ford, 5.8 miles south of Chadds Ford, which was covered by Major Generals Anthony Wayne's and Nathanael Greene's divisions.
 Major General John Sullivan's division extended northward along the Brandywine's east banks, covering the high ground north of Chadds Ford along with Major General Adam Stephen's division and Major General Lord Stirling's divisions.
 Further upstream was a brigade under Colonel Moses Hazen covering Buffington's Ford and Wistar's Ford.
 Washington was confident that the area was secure.

 The British grouped forces at nearby Kennett Square.
 Howe, who had better information about the area than Washington, had no intention of mounting a full-scale frontal attack against the prepared American defenses.
 He instead employed a flanking maneuver, similar to that used in the Battle of Long Island.
 About 6,800 men under the command of Wilhelm von Knyphausen advanced to meet Washington's troops at Chadds Ford.
 The remainder of Howe's troops, about 9,000 men, under the command of Charles, Lord Cornwallis, marched north to Trimble's Ford across the West Branch of the Brandywine Creek, then east to Jefferis Ford across the East Branch (two fords that Washington had overlooked as a result of a poor understanding of the area and lack of credible reconnaissance), and then south to flank the American forces.